In this guide, you’ll learn how to spot fake AirPods and what to do to avoid getting scammed.

 Checking another facet of the box cover, the fonts are clearly different.
 On the authentic box, the fonts are ticker and have less space in between.
 On the other hand, the fonts on the fake box are thinner.

 Moving on to the backside of the box, the fonts again are different and the status light on the genuine box is brighter than the one on the fake AirPods box.
 We’ve also noticed the cover is tight on the genuine AirPods while it’s loose on the fake one.

 Let’s take a look inside and check the manual.
 The texts of “Designed by Apple in California” are printed in grey on the covering cardboard of the legitimate AirPods while on the fake one they’re printed in black.

 Besides the fonts that are different, the legitimate manual has four different languages (English, French, Spanish, and Japanese) while the fake one got three (English, French, and German).

-The icons on the fake AirPods manual are obviously not Apple’s real icon.
+The icons on the fake AirPods manual are obviously not Apple’s real icons.
 Just take a look at them and you’ll instantly see the difference.

-Next we’ll take a closer look at the real thing.
+Next, we’ll take a closer look at the real thing.
 We’ll start with the bottom of the AirPods where the charge contacts are.
-The bottom grills of the authentic AirPods have an an oval shape while the fake ones are oval but they’re larger and close to a round shape.
+The bottom grills of the authentic AirPods have an oval shape while the fake ones are oval but they’re larger and close to a round shape.